Being There (novel)

 Being There is a satirical novel by the Polish-born writer Jerzy Kosinski, published April 21, 1971.
 Set in America, the story concerns Chance, a simple gardener who unwittingly becomes a much sought-after political pundit and commentator on the vagaries of the modern world.
-It has been suggested that Kosinski modeled the character of Chance after a former greenhouse manager named Jerry Jarvis who became the national leader of the transcendental meditation movement during the late 1960s and early 1970s, whom Kosinski had met at the local TM Center in Cambridge, Massachusetts, and who embodied the calm and simple manner of Chauncy Gardiner.
-The Cambridge TM Center was for years located at the corner of Chauncy and Garden Streets.

 A film based on the book was made in 1979; Kosinski co-wrote the film's screenplay with Robert C. Jones.

 Plot

-The intellectually-handicapped Chance works as a gardener for the Old Man, a retired senior lawyer.
+The intellectually handicapped Chance works as a gardener for the Old Man, a retired senior lawyer.
 Chance’s mother, also intellectually handicapped, died in childbirth; his father is unknown.
 He has lived in the Old Man’s house all his life, never leaving the house and garden.
 All his needs (food and presumably clothing and laundry) are met by the Old Man via his servants.
 His only personal contact is with the servant tasked with servicing his needs.

 Chance is illiterate.
 His only interests are tending the garden, with which he has a deep affinity, and watching TV.
 His name, or rather nickname, refers to the random circumstances of his birth, which never appears to have been registered.
 Nor is he recorded in any official records: he has never attended any school, been hospitalized, received any welfare benefit, or earned any income.

 The Old Man dies, and the lawyers responsible for the estate tell Chance he must vacate.
 He does so, carrying all his possessions in a suitcase.
-While crossing the street, he is struck and slightly injured by a limousine owned by the elderly and terminally-ill Benjamin Rand, a retired senior executive.
-Rand’s much younger wife Elizabeth Eve (‘E.E.”), who was riding in the car at the time, insists that he be treated by her husband’s doctor, and convalesce at their luxurious home.
+While crossing the street, he is struck and slightly injured by a limousine owned by the elderly and terminally ill Benjamin Rand, a retired senior executive.
+Rand’s much younger wife Elizabeth Eve ("E.E."), who was riding in the car at the time, insists that he be treated by her husband’s doctor, and convalesce at their luxurious home.
 They mishear his name as ‘Chauncey Gardiner’ which becomes his de facto identity.